How to Choose Between a Filling and a Crown

 If you are experiencing tooth sensitivity, pain, or have been told you need treatment, we are here to help.
 Contact Dr. Shannon Vail at 410-891-8547 to schedule an appointment at Vail Dental Associates in Hunt Valley, MD, 21030.

-Woman in a dental chair smiling at Vail Dental Associates in Hunt Valley, MD, 21030.
+Learn how regular dental visits help prevent gum disease at Vail Dental Associates in Hunt Valley, MD.